albush/Getting-Started-Guide/chapters/GettingStarted_2.md

 #### Backing up block storage

 Block storage is a great way to increase the amount of storage space your application can use.
-Content in a storage volume can be included in Cloud Backup, and the volumes can also be saved as image snapshots.
-If you're using Cloud Block Storage, please check and double check that everything is backed up and configured to resume in the event of a reboot.
+You can include block storage in a Cloud Backup job; you can also save the volumes as image snapshots.
+If you're using Cloud Block Storage, please check and double check that backed up everything, and that you have configured to resume in the event of a reboot.

 * Verify/configure backup of any Cloud Block Storage volumes.
 * Verify that your attached [Cloud Block Storage volumes reconnect after reboot](https://community.rackspace.com/products/f/54/t/4319).